 Those who sign up with Safaris Unlimited can expect a unique introduction to Africa’s great horizons.

-Unrivalled experts of privately guided horse riding & luxury safaris throughout East Africa.
+Unrivalled experts of privately guided horse riding & wildlife safaris throughout East Africa.
 Established 1971.

 © Safaris Unlimited (Africa) Ltd.